DeniD-star/Pizza-app/README.md

 ## License

 Distributed under the MIT License.
-Link to: https://choosealicense.com/licenses/mit/.
+See LICENSE.txt for more information.

 ## Contact
 Denitsa Dimitrova, email: dimitrova.denise@gmail.com